vandamd/passes/README.md

 1. Grab the .apk file from [latest release](https://github.com/vandamd/passes/releases/latest).
 2. Install the apk how you like!
 I prefer via adb, e.g. `adb install passesv1.8.apk`.
 3. Profit!

+Note: Developer mode needs to be enabled on the Light Phone III to install third-party apps.